toej93/LobsterPlot/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+The functions needed to make plots are contained in the `nu_mass.py` file, along with their docstrings.
+Examples of some of the different plots that can be made are contained in `lobsterPlot.ipynb`.

+### Code to sample parameter space

+I am already providing the needed sampled arrays to produce the final plots, but you can produce your own files by running `getArrays.py`.
+It produces two files: `normalArray.npy` and `invertedArray.npy`, which contain the sampled values as well as the 3-sigma bands.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+This is an open source code, so please feel free to use it, and modify it, at your convenience.
+However, any contributions to this code **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion or correction, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/Feature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some Feature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/Feature`)
 5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->